 Who is interested in Garment relabelling?

 Usually, owners of small and medium apparel businesses and clothing lines.
 It allows you to use a product of a wholesale company and sell it as your own, but there are limitations, of course.
-You can’t just grab any T-shirt, get rid of the branding, and sell it as your own.
+You can’t just grab any T-shirt, remove the branding, and sell it yourself.

 - Products must come from a wholesale brand